 At each year’s event there are always first time kite flying visitors to add new, exciting and unusual kites to the skies above Southsea.

-We have kitefliers from the following countries lined up for 2018's Kite Festival.
+We had kitefliers from the following countries lined up for 2018's Kite Festival.

 Dave has moved from four line kite flying to start designing and making his own single line kites with a series of graphics.